RKLong/Amazon_Vine_Analysis/README.md

 ## Percentage of Five Star reviews by Vine Members and Non-Vine Members
 * 54% of Vine member reviews that were five stars
-* 47% of non-Vine member reviews were five stars
+* 47% of non-Vine member reviews that were five stars

 ![vine_percentage_5star_reviews](Resources/vine_percentage_5star_reviews.png)